fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_design_units.md

 end architecture;
 ```

 The overhead in number of lines for this simple design may seem large.
 However, the more complex the design, the smaller the relative overhead.
 The VHDL description above can be stored as a readable text format in a file with the extension *.vhd*.
 This comes with the added bonus that the file can be put under version control using e.g. Git.
 An essential and important practice when developing code based projects.
-In the following sections we will explain the structure of a VHDL file.
+In the following sections we will explain the basic structure of a VHDL file.

 ## VHDL as a model of digital system